CERTCC/SSVC/docs/howto/acuity_ramp.md

 An SSVC _acuity ramp_ is a concept that describes a series of decision functions that are increasingly more detailed and complex while addressing the same decision.
-The idea is that a decision maker can start with a simple decision model and then, as they become more capable of gathering and analyzing data and understanding their environment, they can move to a more detailed decision model.
+The idea is that a decision maker can start with a simple decision model and then, as their needs, resources, or abilities change, they can gather and analyze more or different data to understand their environment with more acuity.

 ## Acuity Tradeoffs